Caesium standard: Technical details

 The meaning of the preceding definition is as follows.
 The caesium atom has a ground state electron state with configuration [Xe] 6s1 and, consequently, atomic term symbol 2S1/2.
 This means that there is one unpaired electron and the total electron spin of the atom is 1/2.
 Moreover, the nucleus of caesium-133 has a nuclear spin equal to 7/2.
 The simultaneous presence of electron spin and nuclear spin leads, by a mechanism called hyperfine interaction, to a (small) splitting of all energy levels into two sub-levels.
 One of the sub-levels corresponds to the electron and nuclear spin being parallel (i.e., pointing in the same direction), leading to a total spin F equal to F = 7/2 + 1/2 = 4; the other sub-level corresponds to anti-parallel electron and nuclear spin (i.e., pointing in opposite directions), leading to a total spin F = 7/2 − 1/2 = 3.
 In the caesium atom it so happens that the sub-level lowest in energy is the one with F = 3, while the F = 4 sub-level lies energetically slightly above.
 When the atom is irradiated with electromagnetic radiation having an energy corresponding to the energetic difference between the two sub-levels the radiation is absorbed and the atom is excited, going from the F = 3 sub-level to the F = 4 one.
-After a small fraction of a second the atom will re-emit the radiation and return to its F = 3 ground state.
+After some time the atom will re-emit the radiation and return to its F = 3 ground state.
 From the definition of the second it follows that the radiation in question has a frequency of exactly 9.19263177 GHz, corresponding to a wavelength of about 3.26 cm and therefore belonging to the microwave range.

-This particular cesium resonance was agreed upon under la Convention du Mètre and remains to the present time as the official definition of the second for the world community.

 Note that a common confusion involves the conversion from angular frequency ($\omega$) to frequency ($f$), or vice versa.
-Angular frequencies are conventionally given as s–1 in scientific literature, but here the units implicitly mean radians per second.
+Angular frequencies are conventionally given as s−1 in scientific literature, but here the units implicitly mean radians per second.
 In contrast, the unit Hz should be interpreted as cycles per second.
-The conversion formula is $\omega = 2\pi f$, which implies that 1 Hz corresponds to an angular frequency of approximately 6.28 radians per second (or 6.28 s–1 where radians is omitted for brevity by convention).
+The conversion formula is $\omega = 2\pi f$, which implies that 1 Hz corresponds to an angular frequency of approximately 6.28 radians per second (or 6.28 s−1 where radians is omitted for brevity by convention).